Overview

 Day 14-15: Gili Islands

-From Sidemen, it is a 45 minute drive to the harbour of Padang Bai, where you can take the speedboat to the Gili Islands.
+From Sidemen, it is a 45-minute drive to the harbor of Padang Bai, where you can take the speedboat to the Gili Islands.

 Where to stay on the Gili Islands